natashacmyers/memorygame/readme.md

 - [FreeCodeCamp](https://www.freecodecamp.org/): Free Code Camp tutorials were used to help create the script.js file that runs the memory game itself.
 A lot of changes were made to the code but the fundamental principles are from Free Code Camp tutorials.

+- [FreeSound](https://freesound.org/): Free sound provided all sounds used in the memory game.
 ### Content

 - All content was written by the developer.